 Our animal welfare initiatives include:

-- Eggs: We are committed to switching all of our shell and liquid eggs to Cage-Free by the end of the 2023/2024 School Year.
+- Eggs: We are committed to switching all of our shell and liquid eggs to cage-free by the end of the 2023/2024 School Year.
 As a first step to reaching this pledge, we have switched all our shell eggs to cage free.
-We continue to work with our suppliers, who were greatly impacted by egg shortages in the last year, to identify opportunities to transition liquid eggs and finally eggs used as ingredients to products procured.
+We continue to work with our suppliers, who were greatly impacted by egg shortages in the last year, to identify opportunities to transition liquid eggs and eggs used as ingredients to cage-free.

 - Veal: As aligned with the American Veal Association’s 2007 resolution on animal welfare, we eliminated veal produced in veal crates from our supply chain in 2015.

 - Dairy / Beef: We are working to address the issues of pain relief and potentially eliminating product produced where de-horning, tail docking and or castration are practiced.
 The dairy industry’s own trade association and medical association agree that tail docking should be eliminated and has set a timeline for producers.
 De-horning is a procedure that common-sense and science show should be done with pain relief, and the use of breeds without horns could eliminate the issue entirely.
 Lastly, science shows that castration should be done with pain relief.